 Iowa Girls' Athletic Coaches Association Scholarships (Due April 10, 2021) The Iowa Girl who receives this scholarship must meet all listed criteria: Be enrolled in a public or private Iowa High School.
 Must have a GPA of 3.0 or higher (on a 4.0 scale) and verified by a high school principal or counselor.
 The athlete must have lettered in at least one sport offered by the IGCA.
 The applicant Must be a daughter of an active Iowa coach in one of the IGCA sponsored sports and the parent MUST be an IGCA member.
 Coaching an AAU team will not be included as a sponsored sport of the IGCA.

-Iowa Hospital Education and Research Foundation (IHERF) (Due March 30, 2021) The ultimate goal of this program is to fill Iowa health care positions that currently have a notable number of openings by offering significant financial support to students seeking health care education or training.
+Iowa Hospital Education and Research Foundation (IHERF) (Deadline extended to April 15, 2021) The ultimate goal of this program is to fill Iowa health care positions that currently have a notable number of openings by offering significant financial support to students seeking health care education or training.
 In exchange for that financial support, each award recipient must commit to working one year in an Iowa hospital for each year of scholarship award.

 Iowa National Guard Officers Auxiliary (Due February 1, 2021) Student Scholarship open to dependents of an Iowa National Guard Member (current or retired).
 Student applicants need to be a graduating senior or incoming freshman, and pursuing a 2 or 4 year degree or a certificate program.
 High School Transcripts, Acceptance Letter (if applicable), List of Activities and Work.
 Answer to Essay Question, Guard Member Verification, and Letter of Recommendation- all details are provided on the application form.
 Scholarship applicants are judged on Essay, Work, Activities, Leadership Positions, GPA, Test Scores, and Letter of Recommendation. *Incomplete applications will not be scored.